How to Be a Good Writer (If There Is Such a Thing)

 The world needs better writers

-The bottom line is this: We need you, the writer, to be good.
+The bottom line is we need you, the writer, to be good.
 Really good.
 Especially at a time when more people have something to say.
 And with the Internet as a megaphone, sometimes the best voices don’t always get heard.

 There’s a lot of noise and little clarity right now.
 I hope that you’ll take the time to hone your voice, craft your message, and write with excellence.
 Because this tool of writing can be squandered.
 Your message can fall on deaf ears and be ineffective.